Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 #### Procedure

-**1** Choose an Erlenmeyer flask that is 2-4 times the volume of the solution and place a stirring rod into the flask.
+1. Choose an Erlenmeyer flask that is 2-4 times the volume of the solution and place a stirring rod into the flask.

-**2** Weigh the agar to the desired concentration
+2. Weigh the agar to the desired concentration

 **-** For a 1% agarose gel, 1.0 gram of agarose + 100mL of buffer will fill a medium gel chamber

 **-** For a 1.5% agarose gel, 1.5 gram of agarose + 100mL of buffer will fill a medium gel chamber

-**3** Add the appropriate amount of buffer for the desired concentration.
+3. Add the appropriate amount of buffer for the desired concentration.

-**4** Dissolve the agar in the microwave by heating the solution on high power until it comes to a boil.
+4. Dissolve the agar in the microwave by heating the solution on high power until it comes to a boil.
 Watch the solution closely; **DO NOT** allow solution to boil over.

-**5** Remove the flask with pot holders and gently swirl to re-suspend any settled agar.
+5. Remove the flask with pot holders and gently swirl to re-suspend any settled agar.

-**6** Repeat steps 4-5 until all the agar is dissolved (no transparent agarose clumps should be present).
+6. Repeat steps 4-5 until all the agar is dissolved (no transparent agarose clumps should be present).

-**7** Allow the solution to cool on a stirring plate until you can comfortably hold the flask with your hands.
+7. Allow the solution to cool on a stirring plate until you can comfortably hold the flask with your hands.

-**8** Using a 10 μlpipette, add nucleic acid gel stain to the solution.
-For every 100mL of buffer, add 5 μl of gel stain.
+8. Using a 10 μl pipette, add nucleic acid gel stain to the solution.
+For every 100 mL of buffer, add 5 μl of gel stain.
 Swirl solution to mix, making sure as little bubbles as possible are created.

-**9** Pour the cooled solution into the gel form- ensure no bubbles are present.
+9. Pour the cooled solution into the gel form- ensure no bubbles are present.
 Place the comb into the gel and allow the gel to sit undisturbed for at least 15 minutes or until the gel has become firm (the color will change from clear to slightly milky in color).

-**10** When gel has solidified, ensure the wells are aligned with the black (negative) nodes on the electrophoresis chamber and fill with buffer until it covers about a centimeter above the gel.
+10. When gel has solidified, ensure the wells are aligned with the black (negative) nodes on the electrophoresis chamber and fill with buffer until it covers about a centimeter above the gel.
 Remove the comb.

-**11** Combine a mixture of 2 μl of orange dye and 8 μl of each sample and load 8uL of that mixture into each well.
+11. Combine a mixture of 2 μl of orange dye and 8 μl of each sample and load 8uL of that mixture into each well.

-**12** Be sure to include reference ladders (no orange dye necessary).
+12. Be sure to include reference ladders (no orange dye necessary).

-**13** Place the lid on the chamber box and connect the black node to the negative terminal and the red node to the positive terminal.
+13. Place the lid on the chamber box and connect the black node to the negative terminal and the red node to the positive terminal.
 Turn on the power supply and adjust the voltage to 100-130 volts.

-**14** Run gel for about 45 minutes -until the samples nearly reach the end of the gel. **DO NOT** allow samples to run off the gel.
+14. Run gel for about 45 minutes -until the samples nearly reach the end of the gel. **DO NOT** allow samples to run off the gel.

-**15** Turn off the power supply, disconnect the electrodes, and remove the lid.
+15. Turn off the power supply, disconnect the electrodes, and remove the lid.

-**16** Remove the gel from the chamber and take to the gel reading station for analysis.
+16. Remove the gel from the chamber and take to the gel reading station for analysis.

-**17** Once amplification is confirmed, proceed to Library Clean-Up.
+17. Once amplification is confirmed, proceed to Library Clean-Up.

 ### Library Clean‐Up